UAE: Central Bank bans insurance provider from issuing new policies due to violations

 Banks cut rates by about 50 bps on existing mortgage loans

-The c (CBUAE) on Wednesday said it had prohibited a Takaful insurer from issuing or concluding new motor and health insurance contracts for violating the laws.
+The Central Bank of the UAE (CBUAE) on Wednesday said it had prohibited a Takaful insurer from issuing or concluding new motor and health insurance contracts for violating the laws.

 The ban includes renewals as well, according to a statement issued by the regulator on Wednesday.